irinabov/docker-qpid-cpp-broker/README.md

 # docker-qpid-cpp-broker

 Docker image for Apache Qpid C++ broker.
-The image is based on Fedora 26.
+The image is based on fedora:latest.
 Customize container execution using env variables.

 ## Building images